danielrriggs/danielrriggs.github.io/content/Niyama.md

 - Contentment ([[Santosha]])
 - Discipline.
 Asceticism. ([[Tapas]])
 - Self-Study (of scripture) ([[Swadhyaya]])
 - Surrender to the Divine.
 Devotion to God.
-Recognizing that there's something within you that is divine. ([[Ishvara pranidhana]])
+Recognizing that there's something within you that is divine. ([[Ishvara Pranidhana]])